 Choose your configured MSBuild version and enter the path of the solution file relative to the repository root (which is the workspace folder of the Jenkins job) for both the automated and the automating project:

-With adding these two build steps, the executables will be built automatically on the machine running Jenkins.
+With adding these two build steps, the executables will be automatically built.
+Now the newly built application should be tested.

-This can be accomplished by adding a new “Windows batch command” starting the test suite executable (relative to the repository root which is the workspace folder root of the Jenkins job):
+This can be accomplished by adding a new “Windows batch command” that starts the test suite executable:

 As you can see, some command line arguments are passed to the test suite executable.